HenSch90/SiD/Modul-F1_internationale_Studierende.md

 in:

-q: Wie schätzen Sie Ihre derzeitigen Berufs- und Arbeitsmarktchancen ein?
+q: Wie schätzen Sie Ihre derzeitigen Berufs- und Arbeitsmarktchancen ein, und zwar in …

 is:

-it1 (aarbchdeuba): in Deutschland?
+it1 (aarbchdeuba): … Deutschland?

-it2 (aarbchherkba): in Ihrem Herkunftsland?
+it2 (aarbchherkba): … Ihrem Herkunftsland?

-it3 (aarbchandlba): in einem anderen Land?

 st: